syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/Project-Migration.md

     ![project migration](images/project-migration.png)

-    > The versions are loaded from the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC NuGet packages which published in [NuGet.org](https://www.nuget.org/packages?q=Tags%3A%22aspnetmvc%22syncfusion) and it requires internet connectivity.
+    > The versions are loaded from the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC NuGet packages published on [NuGet.org](https://www.nuget.org/packages?q=Tags%3A%22aspnetmvc%22syncfusion), and this requires internet connectivity.

-    **Assets From:** Load the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential<sup style="font-size:70%">&reg;</sup> JS 2 assets to ASP.NET MVC Project, from either NuGet, CDN or Installed Location.
+    **Assets From:** Loads the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential<sup style="font-size:70%">&reg;</sup> JS 2 assets into the ASP.NET MVC Project from either NuGet, CDN, or Installed Location.

     > Installed location option will be available only when the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential<sup style="font-size:70%">&reg;</sup> JavaScript 2 setup has been installed.

-4. Check the **“Enable a backup before migrating”** checkbox if you want to take the project backup and choose location.
+4. Check the **“Enable a backup before migrating”** checkbox if you want to back up the project and choose the location.

 5. The Syncfusion<sup style="font-size:70%">&reg;</sup> Reference Assemblies, Scripts, and CSS are updated to the selected version in the project.

-    if you enabled project backup before migrating, the old project was saved in the specified backup path location, as shown below once the migration process completed
+    If you enabled project backup before migrating, the old project is saved in the specified backup path location, as shown below, once the migration process is completed.

     ![BackupLocation](images/BackupLocation.png)

-6. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your project since Syncfusion<sup style="font-size:70%">&reg;</sup> introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio<sup style="font-size:70%">&reg;</sup> release.
+6. If you installed the trial setup or NuGet packages from nuget.org, you must register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your project since Syncfusion<sup style="font-size:70%">&reg;</sup> introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio<sup style="font-size:70%">&reg;</sup> release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your project.
-Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post for understanding the licensing changes introduced in Essential Studio<sup style="font-size:70%">&reg;</sup>.
+Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post to understand the licensing changes introduced in Essential Studio<sup style="font-size:70%">&reg;</sup>.